kit-algo/ULTRA/README.md

 Random ball target sets can be generated with the command `createBallTargetSets`.
 CH and Core-CH precomputations for these target sets can be run with `buildUPCHForTargetSets` and `buildCoreCHForTargetSets`, respectively.

+## Delay-Robustness
+The application ``DelayExperiments`` provides commands for evaluating Delay-ULTRA, the variant of ULTRA that anticipates possible vehicle delays.
+The delay-robust shortcut computation itself is run with the command ``computeDelayEventToEventShortcuts`` in ``ULTRA``.
+All delays up to the specified limit (measured in seconds) are accounted for. ``DelayExperiments`` provides the following commands:
+* ``GenerateDelayScenario`` generates a delay scenario for the given network, using a synthetic delay model.
+* ``GenerateDelayQueries`` generates queries for the specified delay scenario that are answered incorrectly by an algorithm without delay information.
+* ``BuildFakeDelayData`` takes as input a network with regular ULTRA shortcuts and converts it to the format used by Delay-ULTRA.
+This is useful for comparing Delay-ULTRA to regular ULTRA.
+* ``RunDelayUpdatesWithoutReplacement`` simulates basic delay updates for the given delay scenario.
+* ``RunDelayUpdatesWithReplacement`` simulates advanced delay updates for the given delay scenario.
+A heuristic replacement search is performed to find missing shortcuts.
+* ``MeasureDelayULTRAQueryCoverage`` measures the result quality of TB using Delay-ULTRA shortcuts.
+* ``MeasureHypotheticalDelayULTRAQueryCoverage`` measures the result quality of TB using Delay-ULTRA shortcuts, assuming that updates can be performed instantly.
+* ``MeasureDelayULTRAQueryPerformance`` measures the query performance of TB using Delay-ULTRA shortcuts.